vaibhav-venkat/shapes_3d/docs/patchy_onion.rst

 -----------
 .. figure:: images/onion_with_patch.png

-   The design of a patchy onion, with one patch labeled
+   The design of a patchy onion

-There are two components to the structure: the onion and the patches.

 Onion creation
 ----------------